 - 4.1.1.
-The local health officer may require a maintenance agreement with supporting legal documents prior to the issuance of approval for a proposed gravelless drainfield.
-It is recommended that a maintenance agreement be required when, in the opinion of the local health authority, the ongoing operation of the gravelless drainfield is best assured by the existence of such an agreement. - 4.1.2.
+The Health Officer may require a maintenance agreement with supporting legal documents prior to the issuance of approval for a proposed gravelless drainfield.
+It is recommended that a maintenance agreement be required when, in the opinion of the Health Officer, the ongoing operation of the gravelless drainfield is best assured by the existence of such an agreement. - 4.1.2.
 Owner Responsibilities The owner of the residence or facility served by a gravelless drainfield is responsible for assuring proper operation and providing timely maintenance for all components of the on-site wastewater treatment and soil dispersal system.
-This includes inspecting the entire system at a frequency appropriate for the site conditions and the type of on-site sewage system as specified by the local health department/district.
+This includes inspecting the entire system at a frequency appropriate for the site conditions and the type of on-site sewage system as specified by NETCHD.
 Assuring that complete evaluations of all system components are provided to determine functionality, maintenance needs and compliance with local regulations and permits are the responsibility of the system owner.
-Contact the local health department/district for what qualifications are required of a person to perform any specialized monitoring and maintenance activities.
+Contact the NETCHD for what qualifications are required of a person to perform any specialized monitoring and maintenance activities.